DIY FABRIC NAPKIN TUTORIAL

 Statement for more information.

-HOW TO sew a CLOTH NAPKIN
+HOW TO make CLOTH NAPKINs

-No time to sew napkins but you want to be part of the planet friendly movement.
+No time to sew napkins but you want to be part of the planet-friendly movement.
 You can purchase basic and cute cloth napkins at Etsy or at Amazon.

 - Rotary Cutter, Ruler and Mat (Or Scissor and Ruler)